chrischia06/neural-network-derivative-pricing/README.md

 MC
++ Obtain all payoffs (T, K) for one set of parameters (e.g. (S0, r, sigma))
-Learn strategy directly from data
++ with Deep Hedging, Learn strategy directly from data
-Use NN to generate MC paths via GANs
++ Use NN to generate MC paths via GANs, Neural SDEs
-Neural SDEs

 PDE
++ Solution only available at gridpoints, need some interpolation between
++ Does not scale well to large dimensions
-Use NN to solve PDE (Neural PDEs)
++ Use NN to solve PDE (Neural PDEs)

 Calibration
 Use NNs (Horvath, Deep Learning Volatility)